Useful for all of the conditions listed below and more, massage can:

 Experts estimate that upwards of ninety percent of disease is stress related.
 And perhaps nothing ages us faster, internally and externally, than high stress.
 While eliminating anxiety and pressure altogether in this fast-paced world may be idealistic, massage can, without a doubt, help manage stress.

 In response to massage, specific physiological and chemical changes cascade throughout the body, with profound effects.
 Research shows that with massage:

-Getting a massage can do you a world of good.
-And getting massage frequently can do even more.
+Getting a massage can do you a world of good and getting a massage frequently can do even more.
 This is the beauty of bodywork.
 Taking part in this form of regularly scheduled self-care can play a huge part in how healthy you’ll be and how youthful you’ll remain with each passing year.
 Budgeting time and money for bodywork at consistent intervals is truly an investment in your health.
-And remember: just because massage feels like a pampering treat doesn’t mean it is any less therapeutic.
+Remember, just because massage feels like a pampering treat doesn’t mean it is any less therapeutic.
 Consider massage appointments a necessary piece of your health and wellness plan, and work with your practitioner to establish a treatment schedule that best meets your needs.